joycesim/joycesim.github.io/GroupVision/index.md

 A PhD from Georgia Tech takes ~5 years.
 Joyce will do her best to make sure that you graduate within this time frame.
 Everyone except 1st year graduate students should have something new/presentable (e.g. a paper, a conference presentation, exciting results) every semester.
-You will take qualifying exam at the end of the second year.
+You will take comprehensive exam at the end of the second year or first semester of the third year.
 The department requires an informal annual evaluation outlining goals and progress.
 Meet with your committee members at least once per year post qualifying exam.
 You should plan on writing a manuscript-based thesis that amounts to at least 3 papers that will be submitted to journals.